US STOCKS-Wall St rallies on China stimulus ahead of tech earnings

 The quarterly results of U.S. multinationals have been hurt by unusual strength in the dollar, which was up 0.44 percent against a basket of major currencies on Monday and has gained 8 percent so far in 2015.

-Hasbro jumped 12.55 percent after the toymaker reported a surprise increase in revenue.
-Royal Caribbean ended down 8 percent after it reported a fall in revenue, saying a strong dollar hurt spending on its cruise ships.
+Hasbro jumped 12 percent after the toymaker reported a surprise increase in revenue.
+Royal Caribbean fell 7.37 percent after it reported a fall in revenue, saying a strong dollar hurt spending on its cruise ships.

-Despite lackluster U.S. economic data, a world grappling with slow growth, and concern that Greece and Ukraine could default on their debt, the U.S. stock market has been resilient - making it hard for short sellers.
-Major indices are less than two percent below record highs.

 * Dow down 0.29 pct, S&P up 0.08 pct, Nasdaq up 0.19 pct (Updates with close of U.S. market)